chainguard-dev/edu/content/chainguard/administration/network-requirements.md

 | packages.wolfi.dev      | 443  | HTTPS    | Package repository (Developer Images)           |
 | packages.cgr.dev        | 443  | HTTPS    | Package repository (Production Images)          |

-Note that to be able to authenticate with Chainguard systems, you will need to ensure access to and from the following CIDR ranges:

-{{< blurb/enforce-ips >}}

 ## Chainguard Images Third-party Hosts

 This table lists the third-party DNS hostnames, associated ports, and protocols that will need to be allowed through firewalls and proxies to use Chainguard Images: